-The NDIS provides individualised support for eligible people with a permanent and significant disability, their families, and carers.
+The NDIS provides individualised support for eligible people with a permanent and significant disability, as well as their families, and carers.

-If you are aged under 65 years old and satisfy the eligibility criteria, the NDIS will provide you with the reasonable and necessary supports you need to enjoy life.
+If you are under 65 years of age and satisfy the eligibility criteria, the NDIS will provide you with the reasonable and necessary supports you need to enjoy life.

 Through the NDIS, you can:

 - Maintain informal support arrangements

 - Receive reasonable and necessary funded supports

 These supports will help you to achieve your goals, which might involve:

 - Health & wellbeing

 As an insurance scheme, the NDIS takes a lifetime approach, investing in people with disability early to improve outcomes later in life.